cmneal26/Tech-Writing-Project/browser-fetching/index.md

 _I'm uncomfortable, you're probably uncomfortable, let's move on to fetching in the web browser_.

-All modern web browsers supply a Fetch API for making a HTTP requests to a web server, and handling the data returned from the server.
+All modern web browsers supply a Fetch API for making a HTTP request to a web server, and handling the data returned from the server.
 The Fetch API provides a programming interface to asynchronously exchange data with a web server without needing to load another web page.

 It's useful to web developers in scenarios such as: